juin03/CPC357-IOT-Project/report.md

 A simple piezoelectric buzzer connected to a GPIO pin.
 It provides immediate audible feedback to on-site personnel when the cloud API returns a "High Risk" status (>80% failure probability), ensuring safety even if the dashboard is not being watched to alert the onsite operators.

 #### Local Alert - Status LEDs
-Three colored LEDs provide a visual indication of the real-time motor health status based on the failure probability calculated by the model:
+Two colored LEDs provide a visual indication of the real-time motor health status based on the failure probability calculated by the model:
-*   **Green LED (Healthy)**: Indicates normal operation (Probability < 31%).
+*   **Green LED (Healthy)**: Indicates normal operation (Probability ≤ 80%).
-*   **Yellow LED (Warning)**: Indicates potential issues or accumulating stress (Probability 31% – 79%).
 *   **Red LED (Critical Failure)**: Indicates high failure probability (> 80%), synchronized with the buzzer alert.
-This is to give immediate feedback to the onsite operators to prevent any potential damage to the motor, for instance when the led light is yellow for a period of time, it means that the motor is under stress and needs to be checked.
+This is to give immediate feedback to the onsite operators to prevent any potential damage to the motor.

 #### Remote Alert - Telegram Notifications
 A cloud-based notification system that delivers real-time alerts via Telegram messaging platform.
 Unlike the local alert, this alert is sent to a group of maintenance operators to notify them of the motor failure.
 Even if they are not on-site or looking at the dashboard, they can still be notified of the motor failure and take necessary actions.